apache/skywalking-website/content/blog/2023-06-01-quick-start-with-skywalking-go-agent/index.md

 1. **Deploy SkyWalking**: This involves setting up the SkyWalking backend and UI programs, enabling you to see the final effect.
 2. **Compile Golang with SkyWalking Go**: Here, you'll compile the SkyWalking Go Agent into the Golang program you wish to monitor.
 3. **Application Deployment**: You'll export environment variables and deploy the application to facilitate communication between your service and the SkyWalking backend.
-4. **View Results**: Finally, you'll send requests and observe the effects within the SkyWalking UI.
+4. **Visualization on SkyWalking UI**: Finally, you'll send requests and observe the effects within the SkyWalking UI.

 ## Deploy SkyWalking